catmaid/CATMAID/API_CHANGELOG.md

 - `POST /{project_id}/neurons/from-models`:
   Get the IDs of all neurons modeled by a list of entities, e.g. skelton IDs.

+- `POST /{project_id}/skeletons/import`:
+  Import a neuron modeled by a skeleton from an uploaded file.
+Currently only SWC representation is supported.

 ### Modifications

 - `GET /projects/`: